 Utilize video surveillance

-Security cameras are a proven tool to thwart both internal and external theft.
+Security camera systems for surveillance are a proven tool to thwart both internal and external theft.
 Cameras trained on cash registers can monitor for evidence of employee fraud.
 Install cameras around the perimeter of the store and with wide-angle views of valuable merchandise is recommended.
 Some retailers will benefit from video surveillance with wireless capabilities, giving you a live feed from your smart phone, tablet or computer.

 Do exit bag checks